jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 ## Install NGINX Plus using Ansible

-1. Navigate to UDF <https://udf.f5.com/courses> and login with creditials that were emailed to you from noreply@registration.udf.f5.com
+1. Using chrome (ideally), navigate to UDF <https://udf.f5.com/courses> and login with creditials that were emailed to you from noreply@registration.udf.f5.com
 2. You should see an event Happening now.
 Click on the Launch link at the far right.
 3. Click the join button.
 4. On the top of the page, click on the Deployment tab.
 Note that the VM will take a minute to provision and will be ready when you have a green arrow next to the nginx-plus VM.